 Categories: Featured ArticlesOzone Dental Treatment

-The Misconception of Ozone and Its Use In Modern Dental Practices
+The Misconception of Ozone and Six of Its Uses In Modern Dental Practices

 In dentistry, ozone is considered safe when used appropriately by trained professionals.
 It has been utilized for decades as a disinfectant and antimicrobial agent due to its ability to destroy bacteria, viruses, fungi, and other pathogens without causing harm to healthy tissues.
 Ozone therapy in dentistry is typically administered in controlled concentrations and durations to ensure safety and efficacy.